LinerSu/nyu-pl-spring-20-rec/Week 01/README.md

 ### Parser
 - Def.
 A parser is a component that takes the tokens produced by the lexer as input and builds a parse tree based on the input.
 - There are two kinds of parser: LL and LR (Bison use this type of parser).
-The main difference between these two is analysis strategy (parsing procedure).
+The main difference between these two is the analysis strategy (parsing procedure).
 - Consider this simple grammar for calculator:
 ```
 E → E + T | T